 The name La Junta comes from an old Indian word which means “the gathering place”.
 The La Junta Experience began in 1928 with four campers and a program for camping excellence which has continued to date.
 Third generation campers are now enjoying themselves, growing, discovering their capabilities and learning good citizenship.

-In 1928, Dr. Ralph Walsh of Corpus Christi, invited family friends to send their children to spend the summer with him at his Hill Country home.
+In 1928, Dr. Ferdinand Walsh of San Antonio, invited family friends to send their children to spend the summer with him at his Hill Country home.
 The two story rock structure still remains adjacent to the current stables.
 In preparation of the summer of 1929, Dr. Walsh built three small cabins to house nearly 30 boys who would spend 8 weeks with him.
 One of those original cabins still remains in the backyard.
-In 1931, Dr. Walsh bought the adjacent property and built what is still today the main grounds of Camp La Junta for Boys.
+In 1931, Dr. Walsh with his son Ralph, bought the adjacent property and built what is still today the main grounds of Camp La Junta for Boys.

 In the 1940s, the Walshes sold La Junta to Judge E.C.
 Gandy of Corpus Christi.
 In 1948 Luther and Tal Graham contracted with Judge Gandy to bring a string of horses and an exciting riding program to La Junta.
 They also brought their seven year old Larry to camp that summer.
 Luther and Tal Graham bought La Junta in 1956, and immediately set about the task of developing the program and improving the facilities.
 Luther’s passion was horses, horsemanship and a cowboy’s way of life.
 Luther added the fundamental’s of today’s outstanding riding program.
 Their son Larry returned home from the Navy in 1969 and gave the camp his flair for adventure, adding much of the waterfront program and Advanced Campers.